 Q & A Sleep Packages:

-*50 minute phone consultation for previous clients to be used as a follow up to a prior sleep coaching package or to discuss new sleep issues that may have arisen.
+*60 minute phone consultation for previous full sleep training package clients to be used as a follow up to a prior sleep coaching package or to discuss new sleep issues that may have arisen, as well as for new clients who are just looking to get their most pressing sleep questions answered.

-* This package can also be used by families who have children in middle school and older who are struggling with sleep issues and are looking for help teaching their children and teenagers healthy sleep habits.
+* This package can also be used by families who have tweens, teens, and college students who are struggling with sleep issues and are looking for help teaching them healthy sleep habits.

 Package 2: Series of 5 email exchanges includes:

-* 5 email exchanges for previous clients to be used as a Q & A follow-up to a prior sleep package or to answer current sleep questions you may have.
+* 5 email exchanges for previous full sleep training package clients or phone consultation clients, to be used as a Q & A follow-up to answer current sleep questions you may have.

 Package 3: Phone and Email Combo includes: